gradient-ai/Gradient-Boosted-Trees-and-AutoML/README.md

 *Notes*

-[1] The project does not use TensorFlow, but this container is suitable.

-[2] The model as set up is small and so doesn't benefit from the addition of a GPU such as P4000, so C4 works well.
+[1] The model as set up is small and so doesn't benefit from the addition of a GPU such as P4000, so C4 works well.
 If you have access to a C7 instance, it may run faster.

+[2] The project does not use TensorFlow, but this container is acceptable because we do not yet have an H2O container.
+Originally it was coded on `tensorflow/tensorflow:2.4.1-gpu-jupyter`, and it auto-runs on this if invoked from the Showcase.
+Choosing a later container such as our current recommended one will probably work but is not guaranteed, hence we fix to this one.

+[3] In fact, there is a further caveat to invoking the notebook without the Showcase, which is that the `jdk.install()` line does not allow the Java minor version to be fixed, so over time newer versions will be installed.
+So far this has been fine, but non-fixed versions of software could eventually break.
+This could be solved by defining a container containing Java, so that it doesn't have to be installed from the Notebook.

 ## To run the Workflow (advanced)